Skip to main content

 ./.rmux/state.jsonThe local binding to the remote environment.

-your source treeThe local code RMUX syncs into the remote environment.
+Your source treeThe code RemoteMux syncs into the remote environment.

 The Binding Model

-• one project directory maps to one RMUX environment binding
+• One project directory maps to one RemoteMux environment.

-• rmux workspace attach and rmux env status work because the directory tells RMUX which environment to target
+• Commands like rmux workspace attach and rmux env status work because the directory tells RemoteMux which environment to target.

-If you need to act on an environment from another directory, use rmux env list first and target it by exact name or ID.
+If you need to act on an environment from another directory, use rmux env list and target it by name or ID.